kechan/KEJSONModel/README.md

 ---

 ### What is KEJSONModel?
-It is a convenient and lightweight mapper that helps with mapping JSON messages to a hierachy/tree of NSObject-based objects, with as little coding as possible.
+It is a convenient and lightweight mapper that helps with mapping JSON messages to a hierachy/tree of NSObject-based objects, with as little repetitive coding as possible.
 For example, if you have a JSON that looks like this:

 ```json
     {